Parkertg/sn-theme-monochrome-dark/README.md

 # sn-theme-monochrome-dark
-A near monochrome dark theme for Standard Notes
+A near-monochrome dark theme for Standard Notes

 ## Install Link